OWASP/www-chapter-stockholm/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Local News
-We are currently planning the agenda for Q3 and Q4.
+We are currently planning the agenda for Q1 and Q2.
 If you know any good speakers on topics of interest, please contact us thru any of our channels.

-As the Corona restrictions will be lifted on Sep 29th we will start planning for IRL events.
+As the Corona restrictions will be lifted on Feb 9th we will start planning for IRL events.
 If you are willing to sponsor an event with location and/or food and drinks, please let us know.

 Everyone is welcome to join us at our chapter meetings.
 If location limits the number of attendees a first come, first serve policy will be applied to meeting registrations.

 Follow chapter news on [Twitter](https://twitter.com/owaspstockholm) or [Meetup.com](https://www.meetup.com/OWASP-Stockholm)